JJsupercoder/BitVault/README.md

 # BitVault

-BitVault is a password manager hosted in Django.
+BitVault is a password manager hosted in Django .